CloudWithChris/cloudwithchris.com/content/episode/api-economy.md

 +++
-Title = "5 - The API Economy"
+Title = "5 - The API Economy" #dummy
 Description = "Let's introduce the next episode -We have another guest!
 We're starting to bring a few of those previous topics together in this episode.
 We touch upon requirements, DevOps, and building applications - or rather APIs - in the cloud.
 In this episode, I talk with a colleague and friend, Peter Piper, on factors that relate and impact API design.
 So, without further ado… here we go!"
 Date = 2020-04-25T00:01:00Z
 PublishDate = 2020-04-25T00:01:00Z # this is the datetime for the when the epsiode was published.
 This will default to Date if it is not set.
 Example is "2016-04-25T04:09:45-05:00"